 Deutsche Bank is required to hold and calculate capital and to comply with rules on liquidity and risk management separately for its local operations in different jurisdictions.
 Federal Reserve Board rules set forth how the U.S. operations of certain foreign banking organizations ("FBOs"), such as Deutsche Bank, are required to be structured, as well as the enhanced prudential standards that apply to their U.S. operations.
-Under these rules, a large FBO with U.S.\$ 50 billion or more in U.S. non-branch assets, such as Deutsche Bank, is required to establish or designate a separately capitalized top-tier U.S. intermediate holding company (an "IHC") that would hold substantially all of the FBO's ownership interests in its U.S. subsidiaries.
-The Federal Reserve Board may permit an FBO subject to the U.S. IHC requirement to establish or designate multiple U.S. IHCs upon written request.
-Deutsche Bank has designated two IHCs: DB USA Corporation and DWS USA Corporation.
+Under these rules, a large FBO with U.S.\$ 50 billion or more in U.S. non-branch assets, such as Deutsche Bank, is required to establish or designate a separately capitalized top-tier U.S. intermediate holding company (an-"IHC") that would hold substantially all of the FBO's ownership interests in its U.S. subsidiaries.
+The With the Federal Reserve Board may permit an FBO subject to the U.S. IHC requirement to establish or designate multiple U.S. IHCs upon written request.
+Board's prior approval, Deutsche Bank has designated two IHCs: DB USA Corporation and DWS USA Corporation.
 DWS USA Corporation is a subsidiary of DWS Group GmbH & Co.
 KGaA, which is approximately 80 % owned by Deutsche Bank and holds Deutsche Bank's Asset Management division and subsidiaries.
-Each IHC is subject, on a consolidated basis, to the risk-based and leverage capital requirements under the U.S. Basel 3 capital framework, capital planning and stress testing requirements, U.S. liquidity buffer requirements and other enhanced prudential standards comparable to those applicable to large U.S. banking organizations.
-They are also subject to supplementary leverage ratio requirements.
+Each IHC is subject, on a consolidated basis, to the risk-based and leverage capital requirements under the U.S. Basel 3III capital framework, capital planning and stress testing requirements, U.S. liquidity buffer requirements and other enhanced prudential standards comparable to those applicable to large U.S. banking organizations.
+They The two IHCs are also subject to supplementary leverage ratio requirements, as well as requirements on the maintenance of TLAC and long-term debt.
+They, and Deutsche Bank's principal U.S. bank subsidiary, Deutsche Bank Trust Company Americas ("DBTCA"), are also subject to liquidity coverage ratio and net stable funding ratio requirements.
 The Federal Reserve Board has the authority to examine an IHC, such as DB USA Corporation and DWS USA Corporation, and its subsidiaries, as well as U.S. branches and agencies of FBOs, such as Deutsche Bank's New York branch.